alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Playing games without music feels incomplete.
 - Sound effects also evoke emotions.

+**Emotion through spectacle**
+- Visually impressive or dramatic events, such as explosions or crashes, can be use to evoke a quick emotional response in the player.
+- Spectacle can be effective in reinforcing existing emotions.
+- Its overuse can detract from subtler and more profound sources of emotion in the game.

 ## Part 2 - Game Crafting

 ### Elegance